clicon/clixon-controller/FAQ.md

 connection open
 ```

-## What is the directory structure?
+## What abut the directory structure?

-Following clixon, the main controller config file is typically in /usr/local/etc/clixon/controller.xml.
-Extra config files are placed in /usr/local/etc/clixon/controller/.
-All directories are in this configure file.
+In a typical installation, the main configuration file is in `/usr/local/etc/clixon/controller.xml`.
+All other directories are stated in this configure file.
+Extra config files are loaded after the main in alphabetical order are placed in the `/usr/local/etc/clixon/controller/` directory.
+This is useful for adding and overriding the default config.

-The top-level YANG directory is in /usr/local/share/clixon/controller/.
+The top-level YANG directory is in `/usr/local/share/clixon/controller`.
 YANGs are available in the search path if placed here.
 Howevere there are three sub-directories with specific meanings:

-  - main.
+  - `main`.
 Main controller YANGs for the top-level.
 Note: only place YANGs here if you want them loaded to the top-level.
-  - mounts.
-Yangs retreived from devices
+  - `mounts`.
+YANGs retreived from devices are written here
-  - modules.
+  - `modules`.
 YANGs for the pyapi